Editor’s note: This piece is part of a series on the 2018 Taipei Film Festival; it also benefits from a post-screening

 Beautiful Things opens the door to l’art pour l’art in the machine age.

-Editor’s note: This review has also been published at Critics at Large; a traditional Chinese version of this review has been published at Funscreen and by Giloo, and an expanded version has been published at Bright Wall/Dark Room.
+Editor’s note: This review has also been published at Critics at Large; a traditional Chinese version of this review has been published at Funscreen and at Giloo, and an expanded version has been published at Bright Wall/Dark Room.